 There’s no right or wrong way to approach decluttering, so do try things out to see what works for you.
 Each area of your home or workspace can be addressed in stages and tackled as gently or as drastically as you wish.
 I found starting with the quick wins, like a drawer or a cupboard, was a good way to get going.

 When you’re decluttering, you could work on one room at a time, or edit your possessions by type, for example, clothes, kitchen items and so on.
-When I’m sorting through my stuff, I ask myself two questions – ‘do I need/use this, and does it add value to my life?’.
-This helps me to let go of the things I no longer need, use or love.
+When I’m sorting through my stuff, I ask myself two questions – do I need/use this, and does it add value to my life?
+These questions help me to let go of the things I no longer need, use or love.

 You’re in control of what you let into your life and this includes what you’re consuming online.
-If you’re feeling overwhelmed by technology, you may wish to carefully consider what’s making you feel this way.
-By setting some boundaries and restoring the balance, you’ll hopefully be able to create a healthier digital life.
+If you’re feeling overwhelmed by your technology, you may wish to carefully consider what’s making you feel this way.
+By setting some boundaries and restoring the balance, you will hopefully be able to create a healthier digital life.

-One way of approaching this is to compile a list of where you’re spending your time.
+One way of approaching this is to look at where you’re spending your time.
 This will help you to identify the time wasters, or the things that are bringing you down.
-From this list, you could unfollow, unsubscribe or delete who or what is no longer adding value to your life.
+From this, you could unfollow, unsubscribe or delete who or what is no longer adding value to your life.
 This will help you to create a more positive digital experience.

-And finally, if you’re being pulled in lots of different directions or feeling uncomfortably busy, you may find it valuable to simplify your schedule and commitments.
-To get started it’s good to list everything that is taking up your time.
+And finally, if you’re being pulled in lots of different directions or feeling uncomfortably busy, you may find it valuable to simplify your commitments and organise your schedule.
+To get started you could list everything that is taking up your time.
 Your list could include commitments, obligations, hobbies, as well as maintenance tasks and household chores.
 Once this is done, take a moment to consider if there’s anything that can be dropped, tweaked, combined or postponed.
 You may even decide to ask others for help and support.

 By establishing what’s important, and simplifying and prioritising the rest, you’ll hopefully get things back to a manageable level.
 In addition to this, you could even schedule a day or two of white space.
 This is time for you to relax and recharge or do whatever you enjoy.
 I use this time to get my life admin ticked off as well as read, watch films and rest – bliss!